 What to Expect From Hepatitis C Treatment

-If you’re pregnant or nursing, your care plan can look different.
+Finally, once you have completed treatment, you will return for a blood test 12 weeks after your last dose of treatment, to confirm that the hepatitis C virus is gone.
+If you’re pregnant or nursing, your care plan may be different.
 Learn more about our pregnancy and hepatitis C program.

 Children’s Hospital Foundation Building601 S. Floyd St., Suite 604Louisville, KY 40202Phone: (502) 446-6434